Abdelhady-py/ITI-E-commerce-website/README.md

 - Remove Product from the cart
 - See a list of their Products in the cart
 - Navigate to the cart Page
-- Navigate to the Product pahe
+- Navigate to the Product page
 - Navigate to Profile Page
 - Navigate to Login Page
 - make accounts